-High values of PSA are indicators of tumor progression and thus are associated with a high probability of positive PET-PSMA results.
-We will then assume that $\pi_i(t)$ is a function of $x_i(t)$, and use this relation to find the optimal PET-PSMA time: this is the central idea of this work, an instance of joint modeling often used in Statistics to model longitudinal data \cite{proust2009development,jointmodelpaper1}.
-It should be noted that we define the relation in terms of the true latent PSA levels $x_i(t)$, not the observed ones $y_i(t)$.
-To specify the model we have to define the joint density of the variables $(\log y_i(t),z_i(t))'$ over $\mathcal{T}_i$, for both observed and missing data.
-Hence, the missing data are considered further parameters to be estimated during the model fitting, which is a common approach within the Bayesian framework.
-We factorized the joint density in the following way
+High values of PSA are indicators of tumor progression and are thus associated with a high probability of positive PET-PSMA results.
+We will then assume that $\pi_i(t)$ is a function of $x_i(t)$, and use this relation to find the optimal PET-PSMA time since the central idea of this work is to exploit the joint model structure \cite{joint,proust2009development} to describe the available longitudinal data.
+To specify the model we have to define the joint density of variables $(\log y_i(t),z_i(t))'$ over $\mathcal{T}_i$, for both observed and missing data.
+Hence, the missing data are considered further parameters to be estimated during the model fitting, which are easy to estimate within the Bayesian framework.